amartincolby/Rust-Quick-Guide/README.md

     /* Pay special attention to the constants HALF_THE_ANSWER and THE_ANSWER.
     Notice how THE_ANSWER is referenced _before_ it is declared.
 Constants are visible to everything within their scope, regardless of where they appear lexically.
-This is because they are one of the earlier-mentioned items.
+This is because they are one of the earlier-mentioned "items."
-    Since all items are created in global memory, they can be referenced anywhere within the scope in which they were written. */
+    Since all items are created in global memory, they can be referenced anywhere within the scope in which they are visible. */

     /* Constants cannot be shadowed within the same scope, but they can be shadowed in nested scopes. */